-- Current pupils
+- Current pupils/adult learners

-- All teaching staff and Learning Support Assistants
+- · All teaching staff and teaching assistants

-- Office personnel
+- · Office personnel

 - Site management

 - Therapists

 - IT Technicians

 - Governors

 - Parents, when specifically authorised and supervised by a member of staff.

 - Visitors, when specifically authorised and supervised by a member of staff e.g. Local Authority officers, software engineers from support companies, community users.

 It is not envisaged that the system will be available for use by, for example, former pupils or cleaning staff.